Black church: Church of God in Christ

-In 1907, Charles Harrison Mason formed the Church of God in Christ (COGIC) after his Baptist church and the Mississippi Convention of the NBC USA expelled him.
+In 1907, Charles Harrison Mason formed the Church of God in Christ after his Baptist church and the Mississippi Convention of the NBC USA expelled him.
 Mason was a member of the Holiness movement of the late 19th century.
 In 1906, he attended the Azusa Street Revival in Los Angeles.
 Upon his return to Tennessee, he began teaching the Holiness Pentecostal message.
 However, Charles Price Jones and J. A. Jeter of the Wesleyan Holiness movement disagreed with Mason's teachings on the Baptism of the Holy Spirit.

 Jones changed the name of his COGIC church to the Church of Christ (Holiness) USA in 1915.

 At a conference in Memphis, Tennessee, Mason reorganized the Church of God in Christ as a Holiness Pentecostal body.
 The headquarters of COGIC is Mason Temple in Memphis, Tennessee.
 It is the site of Martin Luther King's final sermon, "I've Been to the Mountaintop", delivered the day before he was assassinated.